Vyral/christal-johnson/_posts/2024-09-19-the-hidden-truth-about-construction-managers.md

 ---
 layout: post
-title: The Hidden Truth About Construction Managers
+title: >-
+  Do I need an agent for new construction?
+Tips for working with your Construction Manager.
 date: 2024-09-19 07:00:00
 tags:
   - Real Estate